lmanul/424/by_laws/index.md

 ### Section  2.
 Notice of Unpaid Common Charges.

-The S8o0ard of Managers when so requested in writing by a mortgagee of a Unit shall promptly notify any mortgagee of a Unit of such Unit Owner's default, including non-payment of Common Charges, in the Obligations of such Unit Owner under the Declaration,By~Laws, Rules and Regulations, as the same are amended from time to time, or in any order of the Board of Managers issued with trespect thereto.
+The Board of Managers when so requested in writing by a mortgagee of a Unit shall promptly notify any mortgagee of a Unit of such Unit Owner's default, including non-payment of Common Charges, in the Obligations of such Unit Owner under the Declaration,By~Laws, Rules and Regulations, as the same are amended from time to time, or in any order of the Board of Managers issued with respect thereto.

 ### Section 3.
 Notice of Default.